kbuzsaki/zdefense/reports/week8.md

 - Finished script to convert spritesheet bmp files to 'defb' definitions
 - Started work on the status bar in the lower third of the screen.
 Figured out convenient way to write text to any cell using built-in routine.
+- Improved audio engine to use 16 bit counters for deeper notes, two channel audio, and improved note articulation

 ### Plans for next week
 Continue work on next steps for project: